 OVERVIEW: The Charles and Helen Schwab Foundation is based in San Francisco and is primarily focused on education, human services, health, and community needs in the Bay Area.

-FUNDING AREAS: K-12 education, health, human services, community needs.
+FUNDING AREAS: K-12 education, health, human services, community needs

-Unfortunately for grantseekers, this is one of those foundations that does not accept unsolicited grant applications, proposals, or letters of inquiry.
+This foundation does not accept unsolicited grant applications, proposals, or letters of inquiry.
 Instead, the Schwab Foundation relies upon trusted colleagues and experts to identify organizations with goals that align with foundation priorities.
 To get in touch with general questions, email email@example.com or call 415-795-4920.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)